Complementary Composite Minimization, Small Gradients in General Norms, and Applications: Applications

 The algorithms we propose in this work are not limited to $\ell_p$ settings, but apply more generally to uniformly convex spaces.
 A notable example of such spaces are the {\em Schatten spaces}, $\Schatten_p:=(\rr^{d\times d},\|\cdot\|_{\Schatten,p}),$ where $\|\mX\|_{\Schatten,p}=(\sum_{j\in[d]}\sigma_j(\mX)^p)^{1/p},$ where $\sigma_1(\mX),\ldots,\sigma_d(\mX)$ are the singular values of $\mX$.
 In particular, the aforementioned $\ell_p$-regression problems have their natural spectral counterparts, e.g., given a linear operator ${\cal A}:\rr^{d\times d}\to\rr^k$, and $\vb\in \rr^{k}$,

-The most popular example of such a formulation comes from the nuclear norm relaxation for {\em low-rank matrix completion} \citep{Recht:2010, Chandrasekaran:2012, nesterov2013first}.
-We observe that the exact formulation of the problem may vary, but by virtue of Lagrangian relaxation we can interchangeably consider these different formulations as equivalent (modulo appropriate choice of regularization/constraint parameter choice).

-To apply our algorithms to Schatten norm settings, we observe the functions below are $(1,r)$-uniformly convex, with $r=\max\{2,p\}$:
+The most popular example of such a formulation comes from the nuclear norm relaxation for {\em low-rank matrix completion} \cite{Recht:2010, Chandrasekaran:2012, nesterov2013first}.
+We observe that the exact formulation of the problem may vary, but by virtue of Lagrangian relaxation we can interchangeably consider these different formulations as equivalent (modulo appropriate choice of regularization/constraint parameter choice). \\ To apply our algorithms to Schatten norm settings, we observe the functions below are $(1,r)$-uniformly convex, with $r=\max\{2,p\}$:

 On the other hand, notice that more generally than regression problems, for composite objectives